visnkmr/ns_daemon/README.md

 Tested on Linux but uses libs that should function on Windows and Mac OS platform.
 Feel free to test in any other platform and tell me the results!

 ## Setup
+- Download and run the executable available from the [releases (Available for Linux and Windows)](https://github.com/visnkmr/ns_gui/releases/latest)) section.
+It will provide the upload and download bandwidth in bytes which are the totals of all network interfaces currently active.

-- If you use the executable run the executable with the interface name from any shell if you wish to monitor a specific interface else just double click on the executable.
+If you wish to monitor a specific interface run the executable with the interface name from the terminal/shell of your choice.

 The data will be available at `http://localhost:6798` as a json file with session upload bytes, session download bytes, today data usage as the three fields in that order.